thelfer/tfel/docs/web/orthotropiclinearhardeningplasticity.md

 #### State variables

-As recalled earlier, the state variable `eel` is automatically declared by the `Implicit` dsl.
+As stated earlier, the state variable `eel` is automatically declared by the `Implicit` dsl.

 The equivalent plastic strain state variable `p` is declared as: